Subscribe to stay updated

 This makes it a fantastic ‘blank’ canvas for many brand types.

-Brands that use minimalism as a design concept often use the simple texture of kraft paper as a way to focus on that ‘less is more’ idea.
+Brands that use minimalism as a design concept often use the simple texture of kraft as a way to focus on that ‘less is more’ idea.

 See how Minimalism Brand use the design concept of minimalism to its extremes

 Because of its natural look, many ‘eco-friendly’ brands use kraft in their branding.